What are the 6 Types of Tea ? Here are some helpful hints for selecting the most suitable type of tea for you.

 5.HERBAL TEA

 Herbal tea is not technically a true tea, as it does not derive from the Camellia Sinensis plant.
 It is an infusion or mixture of bark, leaves, fruits, roots, or flowers belonging to almost any edible, non-tea plant.
 Herbal teas are widely known in Europe and around the world as tisanes.
 These are most often drink hot, but they can also be chilled and served over ice, according to your preferences.
-In a world that is increasingly stressful and chaotic, herbal teas offer the opportunity to return to basics and focus on wellness through holistic approach.
+In a world that is increasingly stressful and chaotic, herbal teas offer the opportunity to return to basics and focus on wellness through a holistic approach.
 They can be created from almost any combination of natural ingredients, there are a large number of varieties of tisane each with its own flavour qualities and health benefits.

 This tea may vary from Chamomile tea, Hibiscus tea, Peppermint tea, Red Rooibos tea, Turmeric Tea, Ginger tea, Eucalyptus Tea, Sage Tea, Lemon Balm tea, Fennel Tea, Uva Ursi (Bearberry) Herbal Tea and many more.
 Some benefits of different herbal teas like Chamomile helps calm the parasympathetic nervous system.
 When chamomile vapours move to the olfactory part of the brain, they reduce stress and tension in your body, which can also promote sleep.
 Fennel herbal tea helps reduce the effects of food poisoning, helps reduce acid reflux, helps increase menstrual flow, heartburn treatments.
 Uva Ursi (Bearberry) Herbal Tea can be used as an anti-bacterial treatment for bladder and renal problems and helps the body to get rid of bloating and water retention.